prsh9/kubectl-dashboard/docs/README.md

 ## Support

 Support my work.
-Buy me a coffee -
+Contribute (See the *Contribution Guidelines* in the github repo) or you can also buy me a coffee -

 <a href="https://www.buymeacoffee.com/prsh9" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" height="41" width="174"></a>